Flower, Eggs, Milk

 cook.

-He ran up the street and bought
+He ran up the street

-the goods with haste.
+and bought the goods with haste.

 “Oi!
-You

-gotta pay for that!”
-The grocer caught
+You gotta pay for that!”
+The grocer

-the door with a spring in his step and no longer a care in the world.
+out the door with a spring in his step and no longer a care in the world.

 But